bigcommerce/dev-docs/docs/stencil-docs/developing-further/google-analytics-enhanced-ecommerce.md

 </div>

 ### Downloading a Theme
-Data Tags will work on any theme.
+Data tags will work on any theme.
 For this tutorial, we will be adding data tags to the Cornerstone theme.
 If you do not already have a local copy of Cornerstone on your machine, see [Downloading Cornerstone](/stencil-docs/installing-stencil-cli/installing-stencil#authorizing_download).

 If you would like to implement Data Tags on your custom theme and do not already have a copy of your custom theme downloaded, see [Downloading a Marketplace Theme](/stencil-docs/installing-stencil-cli/installing-stencil#authorizing_download).